The I-WIRE project develops around different outputs:

 – explore the links between new independent workers, traditional unions andnew representation organizations

-The results of the survey can be found in the following report.
+The results of the survey cover 3 parts:

 4. Good practices and policy recommendations